svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ## Serving an HTML page

 HTML generation and/or using templates can be done with some of the higher level frameworks, here we'll manually compose our HTML.
-Go ahead and add a new method while changing a previous one slightly
+Go ahead and add a new method, **#html**, while changing a previous one slightly

     html
       ^ '<html><head><title>Image</title>